pranto113015/Repo-of-learning-syllabus/React  completed topics .md

 - The react-router-dom package contains bindings for using React Router in `web applications`(this is use for web aplication).
 - The react-router-native package contains bindings for using React Router in React `Native applications` (this is use for mobile aplication).

-  Now we work web application so install the react-routerdom.
+  Now we work web application so install the react-routerdom (this for web applicaton) .
 So follow the command to install :

   ```sh
   npm i react-router-dom
   ```